JulianSamarjiev/property-finder-app/README.md

 **A property location app made with React Native**

-Based on the tutorial by @ColinEberhardt
+Based on the great tutorial by @ColinEberhardt